 This review is desks-based, using secondary data, specifically published studies on the traditional African savings and investments systems.
 Even though there is yet to be evidence of a comprehensive study that gives a detailed understanding of how the model plays an important role in small-enterprise capital mobilization and marketing in rural areas, it is a well-researched area in Africa.
 Approximately 60 published types of research conducted on the subject matter were collated for the current study.
-Collected data were downloaded, labelled in line with their titles and year of publication, screened using published scientific research and full text that can be accessed as eligibility criteria.
-This enable the isolation of duplicates and selection of apprepraite materials for the study.
-The eligible data for the systematic review were fitted on Atlas-ti v8 thematic content qualitative analytical software.
-The software is ideal for analysing large sections of text (Smit, 2002), and accurate in clustering and interpreting data using coding/annotation techniques (Friese, 2019).
+Collected data were downloaded, fitted and uploaded on Atlas-ti v8 thematic content qualitative analytical software.
+The choice of the qualitative data analysis software is due to the fact that it is ideal for analysing large sections of text (Smit, 2002), and accurate in clustering and interpreting data using coding/annotation techniques (Friese, 2019).
 In addition, the Atlas-ti summarises a large text into a network diagram or table which allows one to visually connect selected information.
-The process of the analysis started with data cleaning by selecting only useful published materials in a single folder.
+The process of the analysis started with data cleaning by selecting only useful published materials in a singly folder.
 Data formatting was made to conform with the analysis, thereafter; it was exported to the software.
 The exported data was categorised into different concepts through an open coding system.
 An open coding system categorises phenomena into discreet concepts and clusters, through a close examination of the dataset (Kativhu, 2019).
-In terms of the coding process, themes were established concerning the objectives of the study and classified using the code management tool, then presented in a figure.
+In terms of the coding process, themes were established concerning the objectives of the study and classified using the code management tool, then presented in figures.
 A project report was developed based on the analysis which assisted with the grouping of findings and discussing of results.